wladiveras/interview/README.md

     This command will build the necessary images and start the containers in the background.

+4. Open your browser and go to [localhost:8000](http://localhost:8000) to use the project.

-4. If you want to remove the containers, networks, and volumes as well as the images, use the following command:
+5. If you want to remove the containers, networks, and volumes as well as the images, use the following command:

     ```bash
     docker-compose down --volumes --rmi all